remix-pwa/remix-pwa/ROADMAP.md

 - **Possible enhancement to customization proposal**: Improve the above point (In the works no. 4) by allowing a user to choose what PWA features he/she wants during CLI installation instead of downloading all PWA features.
 - **Make manifest file fully-customizable by Remix**
+- **Background Sync**: Create a background sync API utility
+- **Create a custom download utility**: Allow users to download files generated client-side on the App.

 ### Proposals